The Air Quality Staff

 - Work with other government agencies to coordinate air quality programs/ regulations.

-The Air Quality Management Governing Board comprises the five Butte County Supervisors plus five elected city representatives with one member from each of the five cities.
+The Air Quality Management Governing Board is comprised of the five Butte County Supervisors plus five elected city representatives with one member from each of the five cities.
 The Board represents the unique needs of the people of Butte County to establish policy and approve new rules.
 The District Board also appoints the Air Pollution Control Officer and District Hearing Board.
-The Board meets the 4th Thursday monthly at the Chico City Council Chambers.
+The Board meets monthly on the 4th Thursday.
+For meeting calendar and locations, visit the Governing Board page.

 The Air Quality Hearing Board is a quasi-judicial body established by State law appointed by the Governing Board.
 The five-member Hearing Board is authorized to grant or deny a petition for variance; uphold or overturn District decisions regarding permit denials and operating conditions on permits; and issue orders for abatement.
 The Hearing Board meets as requested.